mibur1/psy111/book/statistics/10_Multilevel_Models/1_Multilevel_Reg.md

 - `Intercept`: The intercept (251.405) represents the estimated average reaction time at baseline (days = 0), across all subjects.
 This is significantly different from zero (p = 0.000).
 - `Days`: The average relationship (slope) between `Days` and `Reaction`.
 This indicates that, on average, for each additional day, the reaction time increases by approximately 10.47 ms. This is significantly different from zero (p = 0.000).
-- `Group Var`: The variance of the random intercept is 1378.232.
+- `Group Var`: The variance of the random intercept is about 1378.
 This value indicates how much individual subjects vary in their average reaction times at baseline.
 A higher variance suggests greater variability among subjects’ intercepts, meaning individual differences play a significant role in determining baseline reaction times.

 ### Model 3 - The random intercept and random slope model